Jblew/firebase-functions-rate-limiter/README.md

 );
 exports.testRateLimiter =
   functions.https.onRequest(async (req, res) => {
-    await limiter.rejectOnQuotaExceeded(); // will throw HttpsException with proper warning
+    await limiter.rejectOnQuotaExceededOrRecordUsage(); // will throw HttpsException with proper warning

     res.send("Function called");
 });

 ```

->  You can use two functions: `limiter.rejectOnQuotaExceeded(qualifier?)` will throw an *functions.https.HttpsException* when limit is exceeded while `limiter.isQuotaExceeded(qualifier?)` gives you the ability to choose how to handle the situation.
+>  You can use two functions: `limiter.rejectOnQuotaExceededOrRecordUsage(qualifier?)` will throw an *functions.https.HttpsException* when limit is exceeded while `limiter.isQuotaExceededOrRecordUsage(qualifier?)` gives you the ability to choose how to handle the situation.

 **Example 2**: limit calls for each user separately (function called directly - please refer [firebase docs on this topic](https://firebase.google.com/docs/functions/callable)):